 In order to determine which machine data can be integrated into Tulip, you will need to know the following information:

 - What protocol does the device use to share data?
-Common examples include OPC, MTConnect and Modbus.
+Common examples include OPC UA, MTConnect and Modbus.

 - How will the machine connect to your network?
 Common examples include Ethernet cables or the GPIO interface in the Tulip Gateway.